 The Reserve Bank considers that the current legislative purposes of IPSA remain appropriate.
 The review will therefore be undertaken in the context of these purposes being to:

 - promote the maintenance of a sound and efficient insurance sector; and

 - promote public confidence in the insurance sector.

 In addition to the formal engagement process the Reserve Bank welcomes comments or feedback on the operation of IPSA at any time.
-The Reserve Bank encourages stakeholders to submit issues they may have identified with the operation of the Act or areas where they consider that the costs imposed by the Act outweigh benefits.
 If you would like to contact us, please email: email@example.com.